SupreetKurdekar/Adaptive-Manual-Assembly-Tracking-and-Guidance/README.md

 ![Chair_and_or](https://github.com/SupreetKurdekar/Adaptive-Manual-Assembly-Tracking-and-Guidance/blob/main/docs/images/Chair_and_or.PNG)

-## Setup and Results for Drill Assembly
+## Experimental Setup for assembly of Hand Drill

+## Initial AND/OR Tree after using Connectivity Information

+## Demo

+## Updated AND/OR Tree after single experiment

-## Assembly Graph after applying Heuristics
+## Final AND/OR Tree after applying Heuristics